linogaliana/website/content/authors/admin/_index.md

 ---
 authors:
 - Lino Galiana
-bio: I am data scientist at the Insee (French national statistical institute), interested in big data and computational methods for statistical and economic analysis
+bio: I am a statistician at the Department of Economic Studies (Insee), the French national statistical institute.
+I study Big Data and computational methods related to microeconometric and data science fields.
 education:
   courses:
   - course: Statistics and Data Science